USDA-ARS-GBRU/ml-training-site/_pages/Agenda.md

 8:40 | Meeting goals and objectives | Brian Scheffler
 8:45 | Group introductions | All
 9:15 | Ceres and linux commands | Jonathan Shao
-9:45 | Overview of Amplicon sequencing | Adam Rivers
+9:45 | Overview of amplicon sequencing | Adam Rivers
 10:30 | Break
-10:45 | Group tutorial 1: Amplicon sequencing | All
+10:45 | Group tutorial 1: amplicon sequencing | All
 12:00 | Lunch.
 Attendee is responsible for lunch.
 1:00 | Amplicon sequencing tutorial continues | All
 3:00 | Break